Multitensors as monads on categories of enriched graphs: Constructing a monad from a distributive multitensor

 can be written as the composite

 in which the first functor has object map $f \mapsto F(1_{X_1},...,1_{X_{i-1}},f,1_{X_{i+1}},...,1_{X_n})$.
-Since for all $i$ both these functors are clearly right adjoints, $F$ is l.r.a in each variable.
-Conversely, supposing $F$ to be l.r.a in each variable and preserving the pullbacks (\ref{eq:elementary-pbs-in-cartesian-product}), $F$'s effect on the slice over $(X_1,...,X_n)$ is isomorphic to the composite
+Since for all $i$ both these functors are clearly right adjoints, $F$ is local right adjoint in each variable.
+Conversely, supposing $F$ to be local right adjoint in each variable and preserving the pullbacks (\ref{eq:elementary-pbs-in-cartesian-product}), $F$'s effect on the slice over $(X_1,...,X_n)$ is isomorphic to the composite

 and both these functors are clearly right adjoints.
-Thus the condition that $E:MV \to V$ be l.r.a is equivalent to the condition that each $E_n$ is l.r.a in each variable and preserve the pullbacks of the form (\ref{eq:elementary-pbs-in-cartesian-product}).
+Thus the condition that $E:MV \to V$ be local right adjoint is equivalent to the condition that each $E_n$ is local right adjoint in each variable and preserve the pullbacks of the form (\ref{eq:elementary-pbs-in-cartesian-product}).

 The following result expresses how the assignment $E \mapsto \Gamma E$ is compatible with the various categorical properties we have been discussing. \begin{theorem} Let $V$ be a category with coproducts and $(E,u,\sigma)$ be a distributive multitensor on $V$, and let $(\Gamma E,\eta,\mu)$ be the corresponding monad on $\ca GV$.
 Let $\lambda$ be a regular cardinal. \begin{enumerate} \item $\Gamma E$ preserves coproducts. \item Suppose $V$ has $\lambda$-filtered colimits.
 Then $E$ is $\lambda$-accessible iff $\Gamma E$ is. \item Suppose $V$ has pullbacks and every object of $V$ is a coproduct of connected objects.
 Then $(E,u,\sigma)$ is a cartesian multitensor iff $(\Gamma E,\eta,\mu)$ is a cartesian monad. \item Suppose $V$ is locally $\lambda$-c-presentable.
-Then $(E,u,\sigma)$ is an l.r.a multitensor iff $(\Gamma E,\eta,\mu)$ is an l.r.a monad. \end{enumerate} \end{theorem} The proof of this result will occupy the remainder of section(\ref{sec:multitensor-to-monad-construction}).
+Then $(E,u,\sigma)$ is an local right adjoint multitensor iff $(\Gamma E,\eta,\mu)$ is an local right adjoint monad. \end{enumerate} \end{theorem} The proof of this result will occupy the remainder of section(\ref{sec:multitensor-to-monad-construction}).